NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Sarenrae - Minor Curse.md

 The sun burns you for your transgression.
-You receive a sunburn that causes you to become permanently [[Conditions/Clumsy|Clumsy 1]].
+You receive a sunburn that causes you to become permanently [[Clumsy|Clumsy 1]].

 *Source: Pathfinder Lost Omens Gods & Magic*
 *OGL*